euphorie/osha.oira/prototype/_tool/private-security-eu/2014-01-13-the-guards-know-what-to-do-in-case-of-a-fire-alarm.md

                   Check that the anti-fall fittings and protective measures are present and in good condition."
 ---
-The tasks during afire alarmshould be clear to all private security guards: fire fighting, evacuation procedures (guiding visitors, blocking entrances), emergency first aid, ...
-This should betested and exercised during regular drills.Allemergency exitsshould be clearly marked and easy to open (not blocked).
+The tasks during a **fire alarm** should be clear to all private security
+guards: fire fighting, evacuation procedures (guiding visitors, blocking entrances), emergency first aid, ...
+This should be **tested and exercised during regular drills**.

+All **emergency exits** should be clearly marked and easy to open (not blocked).